 Features

-This automatic manure-handling system is designed to contribute to sustainable dairy farming.
+This circular manure-handling system is designed to contribute to sustainable dairy farming.
 Its features help improve closing mineral cycles as well as barn climate.

 A floor that separates the urine from the faeces

-Separation strips close the existing slatted floors, allowing urine and air to flow into the pit while the faeces remain on the floor.
-This separation reduces ammonia emissions.
+Separation strips or a rubber Proflex top layer close the existing slats, allowing most urine to flow into the pit while the feces remains on the floor.

 Capture ammonia from the barn and manure pit

-When the acidified solution is saturated, the liquid ammonium nitrate or ammonium sulphate is stored in the fertilizer silo.
-You can use circular fertilizer precisely for the nutrition of crops.
-In addition, circular fertilizers create less emissions compared to spreading manure.
+When the acidified solution is saturated, the liquid ammonium sulfate or ammonium nitrate is stored in the fertilizer silo.
+You can use circular fertilisers for precise feeding of crops.
+In addition, circular fertilisers cause fewer emissions compared to spreading manure.

 Video